John E. Anderson Gallery

 May 11, 2026 – June 28, 2026

-David Constantino Salazar’s Forever (Birds-Botanicals) is a site-specific installation that explores the theme of transformation within contemporary culture through the symbolic interplay of birds and botanicals.
+David Constantino Salazar’s Forever (Birds-Botanicals) is a site-specific installation that explores transformation through the material relationships between birds, botanicals, and animal forms.

 Ernie Coombs is Mr. Dressup by Pickering Museum Village